 Important legal information about the email you will be sending.
 By using this service, you agree to input your real email address and only send it to people you know.
 It is a violation of law in some jurisdictions to falsely identify yourself in an email.
 All information you provide will be used by Fidelity solely for the purpose of sending the email on your behalf.
 The subject line of the email you send will be "Fidelity.com: "

 A charitable trust allows a donor to set assets aside for one or more charities.
-There are two different types of charitable trusts—charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).
-Both are considered “split interest” trusts, because the assets are split between a charitable and noncharitable beneficiary.
+There are two different types of charitable "split interest" trusts—charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).
+These types of trusts "split" the assets between a charitable and noncharitable beneficiary.
 Which type you choose depends on your priorities with respect to estate planning and wealth preservation, how you want the charity to receive the gift, and even the types of assets you wish to donate.

 CRTs and CLTs are similar in that some of the assets go to the charity and some go to a noncharitable party of the donor’s choosing.
 The key difference is when the charitable and non-charitable beneficiaries receive their payments.
-With a CLT, the charity typically receives the payments, with the payments based on a fixed amount or a percentage of the trust assets, and whatever remains in the trust after it terminates goes to the noncharitable beneficiary.
+With a CLT, the charity receives an income interest for a term of years or for someone's lifetime, with individuals receiving the remaining assets at the end of the trust term.
+On the other hand, with a CRT, individuals receive the income interest, while one or more charities receive the remainder.

-“With charitable trusts, you can control the timing of your charitable donation, choose whether to make it in a lump-sum remainder or income stream, and decide how much your heirs can benefit from the remainder,” says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.
+“With these types of charitable trusts, you can control the timing of your charitable donation, choose whether to make it in a lump-sum remainder or income stream, and decide how much your heirs can benefit from the income or remainder,” says Ajay Sarkaria, a senior wealth planning specialist at Fidelity Investments.

-A third giving vehicle, a donor-advised fund, can be used in conjunction with split trusts to benefit more than one charity or preserve the ability for donors to shift their charitable beneficiaries.
+A type of charitable giving program, a donor-advised fund, can be used in conjunction with split interest trusts to easily benefit more than one charity or preserve the ability for donors to be flexible and cost-efficient if their charitable giving priorities shift.
 Also, with a donor-advised fund, you can advise how the assets are invested and the timing and amount of the distributions to the recipient charities.
 In the interim, the assets stay invested and could possibly increase the amount of money you have to give.

-"While a donor-advised fund cannot provide a stream of income to a noncharitable beneficiary,” says Deborah Segal, a vice president at Fidelity Charitable® philanthropic services, “setting one up in conjunction with a split-interest trust can enable you to take advantage of the key benefits of the trust and the donor-advised fund."
+"While a donor-advised fund cannot provide a stream of income to a noncharitable beneficiary,” says Deborah Segal, a director at Fidelity Charitable®, “setting one up in conjunction with a split-interest trust can enable you to take advantage of the key benefits of the trust and the donor-advised fund."

 Charitable remainder trust